timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

 This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.
 Use this to easily setup a new flight controllers.

+# Custom Firmware
+You will need to build your own custom firmware from [custom.ardupilot.org](http://custom.ardupilot.org/) in order to enable the DID_* parameters for Open Drone ID.
+- Press "Add a build"
+- For vehicle select Copter
+- For branch Select the latest stable branch (i.e., Copter 4.5 stable)
+- For board select CubeOrangePlus
+- Under the Ident category, check the box for OpenDroneID (Remote ID)
+- Press the "Generate Build" button
+- Download the generated arducopter.apj file.
+- In Mission Planner, go to Setup->Install Firmware
+- Press "Load Custom Firmware"
+- Select the apj file you downloaded and flash it to the board

 # Initial Setup
 After flashing firmware for the first time, use Mission Planner to configure several items:
 - Go to Setup tab.